 Why Company Formation & Administration In Switzerland?

-When it comes to company formation and administration, Switzerland has a superior position.
-This is because it’s known for being a beautiful, wealthy country with a small population and a relatively low corporate and personal tax regime.
-It is also situated in the heart of Europe, however, it is outside of the EU.
+When it comes to company formation and administration, Switzerland is in a superior position.
+Known for being a beautiful, wealthy country with a small population and a relatively low corporate and personal tax regime, it is also situated in the heart of Europe.
+However, it is outside of the EU.

 Switzerland has a long-standing reputation as a first-class financial centre and Swiss companies have international stature and a reputation for quality.
-So, if you make the decision to form and administrate your company here in Switzerland, you can take on this reputation too.
+So, if you make the decision to form and administrate your company here in Switzerland, you can transfer some of its reputation to your company.

 Key Swiss Economic Facts